appfair/App/docs/index.md

 ## Free and Fair

+The App Fair is created and maintained by the community, for the community.
+It does not track or advertise, nor does it impose any Terms or Conditions.

 Every line of code in the App Fair.app itself is open-source, released under the GNU AGPL license, and available to browse freely on [GitHub](https://github.com/App-Fair/App.git).
 The build process is completely transparent and the artifacts are verified by [appfair.net reproducible builds](https://www.appfair.net/#what-are-reproducible-builds).

-The App Fair is created and maintained by the community, for the community.
-It does not track or advertise, nor does it imposes any Terms or Conditions.

 ## Enter the App Fair